 All students are asked to report if they have tested positive for COVID-19 and are advised to isolate, or have been identified as a close contact and are advised to quarantine.
-OSRR will coordinate UND’s efforts to provide support and services to students in isolation or quarantine.
+UND's Office of Student Rights & Responsibilities (OSRR) will coordinate UND’s efforts to provide support and services to students during recommended isolation or quarantine periods.

-UND students advised to isolate or quarantine will not be allowed on UND property, or in UND workspaces during their isolation or quarantine period, with exception of those living in UND residence halls / housing, or for COVID-19 testing and / or medical care.
-Students choosing to remain in their residence halls / housing will not be allowed on additional UND property, or in UND workspaces during their isolation and quarantine.
-Alternate accommodations, including UND designated hotels and UND dining services, are available and encouraged for students, at no cost to the student, for those choosing to isolate or quarantine away from their primary residence.
+UND students advised to isolate or quarantine will not be allowed on UND property, or in UND workspaces during their isolation or quarantine period, with exception of those living in UND apartments, or for COVID-19 testing and/or medical care.
+This includes, but is not limited to, residence halls and University Place, classroom buildings and workspaces.
+Alternate accommodations, including UND designated hotels and UND dining services, are available and encouraged for students at no cost to the student.

-All UND students, whether living on or off campus, are eligible for these alternate accommodations.
+All UND students, whether living on or off campus, are eligible for these alternate services.

 Two Options for Student Reporting